Multiline Parsing

 The multiline parser is a very powerful feature, but it has some limitations that you should be aware of:

-option will not be applied to multiline messages.
+option won't be applied to multiline messages.

-It is not possible to get the time key from the body of the multiline message.
+It's not possible to get the time key from the body of the multiline message.
 However, it can be extracted and set as a new key by using a filter.

-Fluent-bit supports /pat/m
+Fluent-bit supports the /pat/m

 option.
 It allows .

-The following example is to get date
+The following example retrieves date

 and message

-from concatenated log.
+from concatenated logs.

 Example files content: